-Alumni of Jackson’s MA program in Global Affairs apply their interdisciplinary learning to a variety of roles and sectors.
+Alumni of Jackson’s graduate programs apply their interdisciplinary learning to a variety of roles and sectors.

 In Their Words